Anakonda1974/ProceduralPlanet/docs/parameter_and_zoom_plan.md

 ## Parameter Controls

 1. **UI Sliders/Inputs**
-   - Add Vuetify input components (e.g. `v-slider`, `v-text-field`) for parameters such as:
+   - A quick solution is to use `dat.GUI` with controls for common parameters:
      - Noise seed
      - Elevation scale
      - Noise frequency and octaves
      - Ocean level
   - Bind these inputs to reactive variables so changes immediately update the shader uniforms.
+  - A more polished Vuetify-based UI can later replace the `dat.GUI` panel.

 2. **Persistence**
    - Store current parameter values in `localStorage` to preserve settings across sessions.